 1.3 Control and Transparency Systems over Conflict Mineral Supply Chain

-FCA did not have a direct relationship in 2020 with any of the smelters and refiners of the 3TG in its products.
-As a result, FCA continued to take actions to improve supply chain transparency through industry initiative participation with RMI and certain other cross industry collaboration groups.
+Stellantis did not have a direct relationship in 2021 with any of the smelters and refiners of the 3TG in its products.
+As a result, Stellantis has continued to take actions to improve supply chain transparency through industry initiative participation with RMI and certain other cross industry collaboration groups.

-As part of the FCA general terms and conditions, upon request, supplier partners were required to disclose on the content and origins of conflict mineral contained in the product provided.
-Additional control systems in place included, but were not limited to, a dedicated e-mail address for conflict minerals information, a supplier response retention program implemented by a third party provider and a smelter outreach program through AIAG and RMI.
-FCA’s process for responding was aligned with the “CM3” Guide to Conflict Minerals Reporting to the Automotive Industry document through AIAG, which lays out procedures across the automotive sector for a uniform central system to implement 3TG supply chain compliance.
+As part of the Stellantis general terms and conditions, upon request, supplier partners are required to disclose the content and origins of conflict minerals contained in the product provided.
+Additional control systems in place include a dedicated e-mail address for conflict minerals information, supplier response retention program implemented by a third-party provider and a smelter outreach program through Automotive Industry Action Group (“AIAG”) and RMI.
+Stellantis’ process for responding is aligned with the “CM3” Guide to Conflict Minerals Reporting to the Automotive Industry document through AIAG, which lays out procedures across the automotive sector for a uniform central system to implement 3TG supply chain compliance.

 1.4 Supplier Engagement

-In addition to direct communication, as well as feedback provided to suppliers through the use of third party administrative services based on FCA standards, FCA actively participated in supplier trainings, the AIAG Responsible Materials Work Group and the RMI.
+In addition to direct communication, as well as feedback provided to suppliers through the use of third party administrative services, Stellantis participates in supplier trainings, the AIAG Responsible Materials Work Group and the RMI.

-In the past, FCA has hosted in-person Supplier Training Weeks in Turin (Italy), Auburn Hills (U.S.) and Shanghai (China).
-However, in response to the COVID-19 pandemic, FCA offered the courses virtually in 2020 through web-based training.
-These trainings included instructions to suppliers regarding development of their own conflict minerals compliance program, the process for properly responding to the CMRT, and methods for engagement with their own supply base.
+In response to the COVID-19 pandemic, Stellantis offered supplier training courses through web-based systems and its third party provider in 2021.
+These trainings included instructions to suppliers regarding development of their own conflict minerals compliance program, the process for properly responding to the CMRT and methods for engagement with their own supply base.

-FCA actively participated in the continuing development of AIAG training materials for the automotive supply base, including the development of industry criteria for assessing supplier responses.
-Additionally, as participants in AIAG, FCA continued to survey its supply chain and, with the help of experts, analyze the data to determine how more efficient and effective reporting can be supported.
+Stellantis actively participated in the continuing development of AIAG training materials for the automotive supply base, including the development of industry criteria for assessing supplier responses.
+Additionally, as participants in AIAG, Stellantis continued to survey its supply chain and, with the help of experts, analyze the data to determine how more efficient and effective reporting can be supported.

 1.5 Grievance Mechanism

-FCA maintained a direct and anonymous grievance procedure whereby employees, suppliers, clients and other stakeholders could report concerns about and/or violations of its policies.
-The Ethics Helpline is managed by an independent provider, available, 24 hours a day, seven days a week.
-Access to the Ethics Helpline is available by web at:
+Stellantis maintained a direct and anonymous grievance procedures whereby employees, suppliers, clients and other stakeholders could report concerns about and/or violations of its policies.
+The Integrity Helpline is managed by an independent provider ensuring high level confidentiality and is available 24 hours a day, seven days a week.

 2. Identify and Assess Risks in the Supply Chain